70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Villa Borghese is one of Rome’s most beautiful and prominent public parks.
 The park was once the estate of the noble Borghese family and was turned into a public park in the early 1900s.
 The park is an oasis in the city’s heart, with sprawling gardens, fountains, sculptures, and beautiful buildings.

 When visiting Villa Borghese, you should take advantage of a walk around the park’s lush gardens and lakes.
-You can also take a stroll around Pincian Hill for a beautiful view of Rome’s skyline.
+You can also stroll around Pincian Hill for a beautiful view of Rome’s skyline.
 You can also visit the Galleria Borghese to view the extensive art collection, including works by Bernini, Caravaggio, and Raphael.

-Fun fact: Villa Borghese is a popular filming location, featuring in several famous movies, including the 1953 classic Roman Holiday, starring Audrey Hepburn and Gregory Peck.
+Fun Fact: Villa Borghese is a popular filming location, featuring in several famous movies, including the 1953 classic Roman Holiday, starring Audrey Hepburn and Gregory Peck.

 Borghese Gallery, Rome

-The Borghese Gallery, located in the heart of Villa Borghese park in Rome, is a must-visit landmark for art lovers.
-Created initially by Cardinal Scipione Borghese in the 17th century to display his impressive art collection, the Gallery now features a variety of artworks from different periods, including works by some of the most celebrated artists of all time, such as Bernini, Caravaggio, and Raphael.
+Initially created by Cardinal Scipione Borghese in the 17th century to display his impressive art collection, the Gallery now features a variety of artworks from different periods, including works by some of the most celebrated artists of all time, such as Bernini, Caravaggio, and Raphael.

 The Gallery is also home to several paintings by Caravaggio, whose use of chiaroscuro (a technique that uses strong contrasts between light and dark) was revolutionary in the Baroque period.